Aged Gouda Cheese vs Feta Cheese

 Feta is a brined curd white cheese from Greece, made traditionally from sheep's milk, or from a mixture of sheep and goat's milk.
 It is crumbly with a slightly grainy texture and has a salty, tangy flavor.
 Feta is commonly used in salads, pastries, and as a table cheese, and is central to Greek cuisine.

-Aged Gouda Cheese comes from Netherlands.
-Feta Cheese originated from Greece.
+• Origin: Aged Gouda Cheese (Netherlands), Feta Cheese (Greece)

 Pairing Comparison